Lae Chamber of Commerce

 It is a fact that the Lae Chamber of Commerce was the first to be active after the events of WWII turned the business world upside down.
 The LCCI has been operating continuously since 1959.

-- The LCCI continues to have good communication with the Police and still allocates funds to provide assistance to the Police when necessary and always helps with funding for urgent or appropriate demands.
+The LCCI continues to have good communication with the Police and still allocates funds to assist the Police when necessary and always helps with funding for urgent or appropriate demands.

 Roads – Lae Roads

-- In 2008 the National Government made K50 million available for 4 major Lae Roads A further K100 million was made available in 2011 which has seen 11 contracted sections of Lae major Lae roads reconstructed mainly in concrete.
+In 2008 the PNG National Government made K50 million available for 4 major Lae Roads.
+A further K100 million was made available in 2011 which has seen 11 contracted sections of Lae major Lae roads reconstructed mainly in concrete.

-- Lae Chamber of Commerce is been part of the steering committee for these roads, with a major input.
+Lae Chamber of Commerce was part of the steering committee for all the Lae roads reconstruction, with a major input.
 Without the constant pressure the LCCI put on contractors to keep information on the road works available to road users, there would have been major disruption to the traffic flow.

 Roads – Lae Nadzab Highway